-Ms. Chao is Deputy Chair of Foremost Group, an international shipping organization.
+Ms. Chao is the deputy chair of Foremost Group, an international shipping organization.
 She formerly worked as an investment banker at Salomon Smith Barney.
-She received an undergraduate degree from Harvard College and a Master of Business Administration degree from Harvard Business School.
-She also serves on the Boards of The Foremost Foundation and The Chao Family Foundations.
+She received an undergraduate degree from Harvard College and a master of business administration degree from Harvard Business School.
+She also serves on the boards of The Foremost Foundation and The Chao Family Foundations.

-Ms. Cintron is President of the Bronx Overall Economic Development Corporation (BOEDC), which provides incentives and assistance to new and expanding firms in the Bronx.
-Among its activities, BOEDC is an SBA 504 lender (only one of two in New York State) as well as being in charge of the Bronx Empowerment Zone fund.
-Ms. Cintron was previously the Executive Director of the Puerto Rican and Latino Caucus of the New York State Senate and has worked in a variety of roles in the private, not-for-profit, and public sectors.
-Ms. Cintron received an undergraduate degree from the State University of New York at Old Westbury, a Master’s degree from the Fordham University School of Education, and a Juris Doctor degree from the Georgetown University Law Center.
+Ms. Cintron is president of the Bronx Overall Economic Development Corporation (BOEDC), which provides incentives and assistance to new and expanding firms in the Bronx.
+Among its activities, BOEDC is an SBA 504 lender (only one of two in New York State) and is in charge of the Bronx Empowerment Zone fund.
+Ms. Cintron was previously the executive director of the Puerto Rican and Latino Caucus of the New York State Senate and has worked in a variety of roles in the private, not-for-profit, and public sectors.
+Ms. Cintron received an undergraduate degree from the State University of New York at Old Westbury, a master’s degree from the Fordham University School of Education, and a juris doctor degree from the Georgetown University Law Center.

 Anthony W. Crowell

-Mr. Crowell is Dean and President of New York Law School.
-Prior to assuming this role in 2012, he was Counselor to New York City Mayor Michael R. Bloomberg, serving as counsel and senior management and policy advisor to the Mayor, as well as general counsel to the Office of the Mayor.
-He served as Special Counsel to the Mayor from 2002 to 2006.
-From 1997 to 2002, he served as Assistant Corporation Counsel in the New York City Law Department's Tax & Condemnation and Legal Counsel Divisions.
+Mr. Crowell is the dean and president of New York Law School.
+Prior to assuming this role in 2012, he was counselor to New York City Mayor Michael R. Bloomberg, serving as counsel, senior management, and policy advisor to the Mayor, as well as general counsel to the Office of the Mayor.
+He served as special counsel to the Mayor from 2002 to 2006.
+From 1997 to 2002, he served as assistant corporation counsel in the New York City Law Department's Tax & Condemnation and Legal Counsel Divisions.
 In 2001, he directed the City's World Trade Center Death Certificate Program, and was counsel at the City's Family Assistance Center, aiding families of victims of the 9/11 attacks.
 During his tenure in City government, he worked on a broad array of economic development issues.
 He first joined New York Law School in 2003 as an adjunct professor and continues to teach the New York City Law Seminar and Workshop.
-He also was an adjunct professor for twelve years at Brooklyn Law School.
+He was also an adjunct professor for twelve years at Brooklyn Law School.
 Dean Crowell is Board Chair of the Brooklyn Public Library, the nation's fifth largest library system.
 He is a graduate of the University of Pennsylvania and American University's Washington College of Law.